WiLL75G/hidden-data-exfiltration-detection-lab/README.md

 ## Controls Strengthen Detection Testing

-Without the clean control, I could have seen Detection V1 fire on the modified sample and incorrectly concluded that I had built a useful detector.
+Without the clean control, I could have seen Detection V1 fire on the modified sample and incorrectly concluded that I had built a sufficiently specific detector.

-The negative control exposed that the detection was broader than the behavior I wanted to distinguish.
+The control exposed that V1 was broader than the condition I wanted to distinguish.

 ## Ground Truth Comes First